American Occupation

 Western Secular Education: America’s Tool for Colonization

 Immediately after occupying Sulu and Mindanao, the Americans implemented programs and imposed policies which undermined the way of life of the Muslims.
 One of these programs was western secular education aimed at separating Muslims from their Islamic faith.
-Other policies such as anti-slavery and custom regulation compelled some local chiefs to revolt.
-In comparison with the Spaniards who employed conquest and Christianization, the Americans utilized the policy of attraction and pacification.
-But like the Spaniards, they also had similar prejudice against the Muslims.
-The programs and policies they formulated were extension of what they implemented for the Christian population.
-And...Immediately after occupying Sulu and Mindanao, the Americans implemented programs and imposed policies which undermined the way of life of the Muslims.
-One of these programs was western secular education aimed at separating Muslims from their Islamic faith.
-Other policies such as anti-slavery and custom regulation compelled some local chiefs to revolt.
+Other policies such as antislavery and custom regulation compelled some local chiefs to revolt.

 In comparison with the Spaniards who employed conquest and Christianization, the Americans utilized the policy of attraction and pacification.
 But like the Spaniards, they also had similar prejudice against the Muslims.
 The programs and policies they formulated were extension of what they implemented for the Christian population.
-And while they assert the non-interference on religion, they found Islam as an obstacle to promote the Christian civilization, and it is necessary for them to eradicate it.
+And while they assert the noninterference on religion, they found Islam as an obstacle to promote Christian civilization, and it was necessary for them to eradicate it.
 The Muslims knew how the Christianized people in the north lost their identity to American education.
 And so, while they welcomed some programs of attraction policy such as health, infrastructure, and commerce, they did not receive well the education program.
-In the beginning of its implementation, only few Muslims went to school compared to those who remained studying in Pandita school.
+In the beginning of its implementation, only few Muslims went to school compared to those who remained studying in Pandita schools.
 Many schools especially in Lanao areas were burned down by the M’ranaos.

 Sources: